Quiq/quiq-chat/README.md

 yarn add quiq-chat
 ```

-### Promise Polyfill
+### ES6 Polyfill
-quiq-chat leverages Promises for asynchronous operations, including the relatively new `Promise.finally()` method.
-Unless your target browsers support this natively (only Chrome >= 63 and Firefox >= 58) you'll need to include a Promise polyfill on your page.
-If you aren't already using a polyfill which includes Promise support, we recommend the lightweight <https://github.com/taylorhakes/promise-polyfill>.
+This library is built for modern browsers, and expects access to ES6 prototype methods.
+If you need to target older browsers, you'll need to include a polyfill.
+We recommend babel-polyfill:

 Install with

 ```
-npm install --save promise-polyfill
+npm install --save babel-polyfill
 ```

 or

 ```
-yarn add promise-polyfill
+yarn add babel-polyfill
 ```

 Then include at the top of your module like so:

 ```
-import 'promise-polyfill/src/polyfill';
+import 'babel-polyfill';
 ```

-Note that this will add a Promise prototype to the global environment.
+Note that this will modify the prototypes of global objects such as Array and Object, as well as add a Promise prototype.

 ## Usage
 The quiq-chat library exports a QuiqChatClient, which is a singleton.